angularfy/autonumeric/README.md

 ### License

-`ng-autonumeric` is open-source and released under the [MIT License]
+`@angularfy/autonumeric` is open-source and released under the [MIT License]

-Copyright © 2019 Abdelghani AINOUSS

 > PS:
-I would love to know how you're using ng-autonumeric.
+I would love to know how you're using @angularfy/autonumeric.
 Contact and tell me!, abdelghani@ainouss.fr :)